How to calculate the pH of very weak acids and bases

 Calculation for a VERY Weak Acid

 This time, suppose we’re looking at organic molecules that we usually wouldn’t think of as acids - even though they can be.
-For example, benzyl alcohol (
+For example, benzyl alcohol ($ C_6H_5CH_2OH $) is a common organic compound that is used as a solvent and in the manufacture of other chemicals.
+It has a hydroxyl group $(-OH)$ that can donate a proton to water, making it a weak acid.

 Let’s try to calculate the pH of a 0.1 M solution of benzyl alcohol.
 Intuitively, we should expect the answer to be very close to 7, since the acidity barely moves away from the pH of neutral water (7.0 at 25 °C).